Rogers Hometown Hockey tours across Canada and stops in different communities across the country. In 2022 it was at the Shipyards in North Vancouver.

 - 4:30 pm – Live Music: Kadooh (Main Stage)

-When is Hometown Hockey in the Lower Mainland?
+When was Hometown Hockey in the Lower Mainland?

-The schedule is completely different each season.
-In years past, Hometown Hockey has usually been in the Lower Mainland once or twice per season.
+The schedule was completely different each season.
+In years past, Hometown Hockey was typically in the Lower Mainland once or twice per season.

 North Vancouver was set to host its first Hometown Hockey in March of 2020, but that was cancelled due to the COVID-19 pandemic.
 Fortunately, the event did manage to make its way to the North Shore on April 25th, 2022 (with events also in the two days leading up to that date).

-Below is the list of all the Hometown Hockey broadcasts in the Lower Mainland over the past few years.
+Below is the list of all the Hometown Hockey broadcasts in the Lower Mainland in years before it was cancelled.

 - November 9th, 2014: Burnaby (Vancouver Canucks vs Anaheim Ducks).